aloxe/huwindty/src/pages/documentation/markdown.md

 ### Responsive images

-A specific chapter on responsive images explains how this template manages [responsive images](/documentation/images/).
+A specific chapter on responsive images explains how this 11ty starter manages [responsive images](/documentation/images/).